 If you look out from the main building of this museum you can see the many gardens and inside there's also a collection of Japanese painting and ceramics on display, and in the new annex building there's an exhibition of modern Japanese painting.

 We left the Museum and garden having previously enjoyed an ice tea in one of the many little cafes which look out over the gardens, what a way to relax, and headed to a place on the coast called Sakaiminato on the North Coast which is also a fishing port and we visited the market and had a lunch in the only little restaurant on site.
 Jennifer had the prawn Tempura and said it was possible the best she has ever had.
 Noel avoided the Tempura to avoid a repetition of what happened when he had the Tempura in Tokyo and went with the Tuna Sushi which was brilliant and Nobu and his wife shared a Crab dish.
+At Sakaiminato is the famous bridge which looks extremely dangerous to travel over but the angle of the photo creates that impression rather than the actual bridge looking like a roller coaster although come from around to Japan just to driver over it.

 After yesterdays extensive walking Noel need a break for the afternoon and so we arrived back at the Hotel around 15.30 for a rest.
 We were planning to go out for dinner but unfortunately Noel came down a with a mild attack of D- u know what, and decided to spend the evening in the Hotel room for safety reasons.
 Jennifer was free to join them but insisted that the Tempura and all the associate dishes that came with had filled her so an evening it seems in the room.